yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ## Special Thanks

 - Sarevok57 whose scripts were my inspiration to write these and what mine were originally based on.
-- Bubb for assistance with EEex lua code.
+- Bubb for assistance with EEex lua and UI.MENU code.
 - CamDawg_G3 for providing insight and feedback into difficult code.
 - FixTesteR for encouraging compatability with Spell Revisions and bug testing.
 - Mike1072 for feedback and assisting in getting these published on Gibberlings3.